 Netherlands Institute for Transport Policy Analysis (KiM)

 The Netherlands Institute for Transport Policy Analysis (KiM) performs research in the area of mobility.
 Through exploratory studies and policy analyses, the institute lays the basis for the mobility policy.
 The institute’s products are independent of policy-based and political steering.
-The policy Directorates-General of I&M and the Inspectorate for Transport, Public Works and Water Management (IVW) are involved in drawing up the research programme of the KiM.
+The policy Directorates-General of I&M and the Human Environment and Transport Inspectorate (ILT) are involved in drawing up the research programme of the KiM.

 The Director is Mr J. de Wit.